Krukovich/graphQL_service/README.md

      "year": 2002
     }
    ```
-6. use mutation `createBands` and use `genresIds` which you got in the first step
+6. use mutation `createBands` and use `genresIds` which you got in the 5 step
    ```
    {
      "name": "Example",